 - Repurpose sentimental items – Turn old baby clothes or your old t-shirts with favourite bands on them into a throw rug or teddy bear or add your kid’s artwork in picture frames for new wall art.

 Step Five – Remove The Unwanted Stuff

-Once you’ve narrowed down the sentimental items (and the rest of your household clutter) that you no longer wish to keep, it is important to get it out of your house quickly so you don’t find yourself second-guessing and changing your mind.
+Once you’ve narrowed down the sentimental keepsakes (and the rest of your household clutter) that you no longer wish to keep, it is important to get them out of your house quickly so you don’t find yourself second-guessing and changing your mind.

 Donate, gift, give and trash all the items you decided to part with as quickly as possible and rejoice over your new clutter-free spaces!

 What To Do With The Things We Cannot Part With

 Once you have decluttered as much as you can from your sentimental items, it is time to think about what you will do with those that remain.

 Remind yourself of WHY you are letting the sentimental items go.